LiveLike/livelike-docs/docs/Platform/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 metadata:
   robots: index
 ---
 Segment Audiences can be kept in sync with User Groups on LiveLike.
-This ensures groups always stay up to date with the audiences you define in Segment.
+This ensures groups on LiveLike always stay up to date with their corresponding audiences you define in Segment.

 ## Why sync audiences to groups